East Dulwich railway station

 East Dulwich railway station is in the London Borough of Southwark in East Dulwich, south London.
-The station, and the trains which serve it are operated by Southern, and it is in Travelcard Zone 2, 4 mi 23 chain down the line from London Bridge.
+The station, and the trains which serve it are operated by Southern, and it is in London fare zone 2, 4 mi 23 chain down the line from London Bridge.
 The station was named Champion Hill when it first opened in 1868.
 It stands where Grove Vale meets Dog Kennel Hill.